techstationspace/javascript-exercises/getTheTitles/README.md

 getTheTitles(books) // ['Book','Book2']
 ```

+Run the tests by entering `npm run jest -- getTheTitles/getTheTitles.spec.js` in the terminal and watch it fail.

 ## Hints

 - You should use a built-in javascript method to do most of the work for you!